DriekvanderMeulen/MMS/README.md

 * Audio window is unstable and breaks application. commented out in this version.

 Upcoming features
-* Changes to side windows to include functionality
+* Changes to side windows to include functionality (feature keeps breaking) will take a while
-* Changes to fonts to better match prototype
+* Changes to font and styling to include new teacher feedback (0.3 update) will take a while

 Changelog alpha 0.22  (08/01/2024 11am GMT)
 * Added extra scene at the beginning of the MMS